How to Introduce Your Sheltie to Your Baby

 - Let your Sheltie explore your baby's sleeping area.
 This introduces your dog to your baby before they actually arrive.
 Let him sniff all the new clothes and baby gear to get used to the smells.
 Put baby lotion or powder to your hands and allow your Sheltie a good whiff.
 Dogs rely heavily on their sense of smell so creating familiarity now will help him recognize your baby as a part of the family when they arrive.

 - Don't allow your dog to sleep on the baby's furniture or play with their toys.
 While you want to encourage familiarity, your Sheltie should understand the boundary between his stuff and the baby's stuff.
-You don't want him destroying treasured soft toys or guarding things that belong to the baby, creating competition.
-Instead, get him some chewable dog toys that are just for him.
+You don't want him to destroy treasured soft toys or guard things that belong to the baby, creating competition.
+Instead, get some chewable dog toys that are just for him.

 - Install a pet gate or baby gate before the birth if needed.
 This is a personal preference, that either makes you and your Sheltie feel safer around the baby, or just gets in your way.
 If you want to keep the baby's room out of bounds for your Sheltie, install a gate before the baby arrives.
 This gives your Sheltie the time to accept the new boundaries when life at home is still calm.
 Unlike a closed door, the gate allows your dog to see and hear what you're doing in baby's room.
 He'll feel less isolated from you and be able to relax as he adjusts to the new baby noises.

 - Get a vet check-up before the baby arrives.
-Worms and parasites can be harmful to your newborn so be sure to de-worm your dog before the baby arrives (and at regular intervals thereafter, usually four times per year).
-If your dog is not spayed or neutered, this is also the time to get it done.
-De-sexing reduces aggression in males as well as having a host of long term health benefits.
-And you want the post-surgery recovery period to happen in your blissfully calm, baby-free house.
+Worms and parasites can be harmful to your newborn so be sure to de-worm your dog before the baby arrives (and four times per year thereafter).
+Hopefully you're doing this already for the sake of your dog's health.
+If your dog is not already spayed or neutered, this is also the time to get it done.
+De-sexing reduces aggression in males and prevents the complications of heat cycles in females, as well as having a host of long term health benefits.
+Do it well in advance so the post-surgery recovery happens in your blissfully calm, baby-free house.

 - Ensure your Sheltie understands his place in the pack.
 While dogs are thoroughly domesticated, they do still retain a sense of social hierarchy, just like humans.
 Some dogs, including Shelties, can become overly dominant and show undesirable behaviors like resource-guarding and even people-guarding.
 If your dog thinks he owns you, then he's at a high risk of growling, snapping, and biting at your kids when they try to get between you.
 That's never okay, and you must correct your Sheltie any time he behaves his way.

-The first meeting is most important and can actually dictate how your dog responds to your baby hereafter.
+The first meeting is most important and can influence how your dog responds to your baby hereafter.
 So I want to run through some tips to get it spot on.

 - Hand your newborn to someone else while you greet your Sheltie.
 You've been away for a few days and your best friend has missed you.
 He'll sense something has changed about you; even your smell is different.
 Pay lots of attention to your Sheltie when you first get home and reassure him you're delighted to see him again.